Skip to content

 1. Register at gurobi.com/academia

-4. Request free academic license that matches your situation
+4. Request a free academic license that matches your intended use.

-6. Install the Gurobi license by following the instructions provided during license creation
+6. Install the Gurobi license by following the instructions provided in the license portal.

-# Copy and paste the following command to a prompt
+# Copy and paste the following command in Terminal

-Select the location where you want to save your license file after following prompts.
-It is recommende to save the license file in your home directory.
+Select the location where you want to save your license file when prompted.
+It is recommended to save the license file in your home directory.
 If you prefer to place the license file somewhere else, refer to → Where do I place the Gurobi license file (gurobi.lic)?.

 # Prompts